 - Marin Center, presenting high quality arts and lectures at the Marin Civic Auditorium

 - Farmers Market.
-On Thursdays and Sundays, the Civic Center parking lots hosts the Civic Center Farmers’ Market, the largest farmer’s market in Marin, and attended by vendors from all over northern California.
-In June, 2014, Marin County voters overwhelmingly approved Measure B to create a permanent place for the local farmer’s market at the Marin Center on the Civic Center campus, including a market canopy and a market building of up to 30,000 square feet in size.
+On Thursday and Sunday the Civic Center parking lot hosts the Civic Center Farmers’ Market, the largest farmer’s market in Marin, attended by vendors from all over northern California.

 Places to Visit